eighty4/sidelines.dev/libs/github/README.md

 The [./queries](./queries) dir contains `.graphql` files to develop against GitHub's GraphQL API with schema validation and codegen.

-Run `bun graphql` to generate a minified GraphQL query string and a TypeScript type for the query's variables.
+Run `pnpm graphql` to generate a minified GraphQL query string and a TypeScript type for the query's variables.
 The `.graphql` filename determines where in the `src` directory the codegen output is written to.